Navideck/purchases_dart/README.md

 # PurchasesDart

-`PurchasesDart` is a dart implementation of the [purchases_flutter](https://pub.dev/packages/purchases_flutter) plugin, designed to facilitate in-app purchases and subscriptions with `WebBilling`.
+`PurchasesDart` is a Dart implementation of the [purchases_flutter](https://pub.dev/packages/purchases_flutter) plugin, designed to facilitate in-app purchases and subscriptions with `WebBilling`.
 The `purchases_dart` package follows closely the native APIs from `purchases_flutter`.

 ## Usage